sarwagya-p/CEGARBoxCPP/S5Experiments/README.md

     ``python3 scripts/run_benchmark.py <Benchmark_Name>``
 - Since LWB files are large and cannot be generated at once, the script for it is different which only creates some files at a time.
 Use:
     ``python3 scripts/run_lwb.py``
+- After running the corresponding benchmark, results can be plotted using:
+    ``python3 scripts/plot.py <Benchmark_Name>``

 ## Required Files
 To run the scripts, following files are required: